paisleypark3121/Chainlit-docker/README.md

 create the HF_TOKEN with the value of the token configured in HuggingFace

 In your repository, create the .github/workflows/ directory to store your workflow files.

+in order to push on Github repo we need to type: git push github_repo